JosephKemper/StockmarketDataAnalysis/README.md

 * Build a tool to allow for custom analysis
 * Modify code to allow for importing data from website
 * Allow for analysis of other companies
+* Study about closing price patterns for different days of the week.
+* Do a three tiered study that looks at day, closing price, and each of the other variables I have already looked at individually.